go-vikunja/vikunja/docs/content/doc/development/config.md

 ## Getting Configuration Values

-To retreive a configured value call the key with a getter for the type you need.
+To retrieve a configured value call the key with a getter for the type you need.
 For example:

 {{< highlight golang >}}